ShudraRuslan/Autoencoder_training/README.md

 # Autoencoder training
-Using autoencoder architecture to solve semantic hashing problem and to restore picture with noise
+Using autoencoder architecture to solve semantic hashing problem